 - Are collected by a blood draw.

-– Are not covered by insurance if purchased from lab but may be reimbursable under most FSA/HSA plans; call the number on the back of your insurance card to verify.
+- Are not covered by insurance if purchased from the lab but may be reimbursable under most FSA/HSA plans; call the number on the back of your insurance card to verify.

 Test results typically take 24 hours to appear in your medical record (AveraChart).
 If you need to sign up for an AveraChart account, just go to AveraChart.org.
 They will also be mailed to you within a few days.
 Individual results will not be specifically sent to your primary care physician.